 At this point, we were referred to a Speech Language Pathologist who assessed him and offered a diagnosis of PDDNOS- Pervasive Developmental disorder Not Otherwise Specified.
 One of the five developmental disorders grouped under the Autistic Spectrum Disorders.
 She gave us advice on what steps to take and counseled that we equally get an audiological examination at the Army audiological center in Yaba to make sure his hearing was unaffected.
 We did and his hearing was normal.
 Time will not also permit me to recount every event that happened up to this time but suffice it to say that this is how I was once again plunged head first and neck deep into adversity.
 But I had been here before and this time I was not ready to fall back and listen to any body any more.
 My own triumph over fibroid and infertility had taught me a thing or two.
 I plunged my self into research, to understand what was happening to my son, and what I had to do to get him out of it.
 Knowing that every step of the way I was walking this walk with God.
 I sought his face constantly, I tarried, I waited for clarity on the way forward and I walked in the path that I was led to.

-All these led me abroad again where I was able to run a range of tests which showed that Bubu had co-existing conditions of severe gastro-intestinal complications, poor thyroid function, possible mitochondrial dysfunction and confirmed mercury toxicity.
-I acquainted myself with the bio-medical view and protocol for working with children on the spectrum- a whole body approach that encompasses detoxification (natural for me), supplementation (based on need), dietary intervention and therapy.
+All these led me abroad again where I was able to run a range of tests which showed that Bubu had co-existing conditions of severe gastro-intestinal complications, poor thyroid function, possible mitochondrial dysfunction and confirmed mercury toxicity amongst other things.
+I was able to identify that The Redox-Methylation Theory best explained our autism subtype and I subsequently acquainted myself with the bio-medical view and protocol for working with children on the spectrum- a whole body approach that encompasses detoxification (natural for me), supplementation (based on need), dietary intervention and therapy.
 I added prayer and praise into the mix and returned to find us the best suited centre for his therapy totally convinced that Chukwuebuka will be completely recovered and restored.
 I understood this to be a calling for me and I quickly realized by my own experiences with not so privileged Nigerians I had encountered as we went through the system here that we, as a nation have a whole lot to do to break down the walls of ignorance, shame, stigmatization and denial surrounding having and caring for children with special needs.
 We have to be the change that we desire.

 After months of prayer and defining my vision and mandate I started a nonprofit organization called The Child Restoration Initiative an educational advocacy and support group for children with developmental disorders.